 Few animals evoke the wild like wolves.
 Majestic, intelligent and highly social, they’re crucial in driving evolution and balancing ecosystems.
 Some 2 million wolves once roamed freely throughout North America.
-But federal extermination programs slashed their numbers to the breaking point.
+But a federal extermination program slashed their numbers to the breaking point.

-By the 1960s gray wolves were finally protected under what would become the Endangered Species Act.
+By the 1960s gray wolves were finally protected under the predecessor law to the Endangered Species Act.
 They'd been exterminated from all the contiguous United States except Michigan’s Isle Royale National Park and part of Minnesota.